Alpkant/Thermal-to-Visible-Face-Recognition-Using-Deep-Autoencoders/README.md

 For each subject we have created a XML file that contains both thermal and visible images of the subject.

+## Citation
+BibTeX format will be available here after the publication of the BIOSIG19 conference

 [1]: http://splab.cz/en/download/databaze/carl-database
 [2]: http://vis-th.eurecom.fr/